frozencemetery/framvekst/README.md

 more detailed documentation and setup explanation to follow at some point.
 Probably.

+Right now the system is set up to auto-detect sensors (DS18B20, SHT30, and/or AM2315).
+I'm dissatisfied with the AM2315 and may remove that code if it gets in the way.
+It's configured in "nut milk yogurt" configuration - humidity falls where it will, while temperature is kept in a specific range.
+The humidity stuff is all wired up, just not doing anything.

 ## Setup

 This is an Arduino project.
 The Arduino IDE has never worked well for me, so